-Prior to the new occupier of an existing house moving in, the Diocesan Surveyor will carry out an 'ingoing' survey.
-If deemed appropriate, the Diocesan Surveyor is able to offer a discretionary decoration grant of up to £1500 and will be reimbursed upon production of receipts.
+Prior to the new occupier of an existing house moving in, the Diocesan Surveyor will conduct an 'ingoing' survey.
+If deemed appropriate, the Diocesan Surveyor can offer a discretionary decoration grant of up to £1000 and will be reimbursed upon production of receipts.